severalnines/docs/user-guide/mysql/backup.rst

 	- xtrabackup (incr) - An incremental compressed backup.
 See `Percona Xtrabackup`_ section.
 	- NDB backup (for MySQL Cluster) - See `NDB backup (MySQL Cluster)`_ section.

-* **Backup Locks**
+* **Backup Host**
-	- This option is only available if xtrabackup is selected.
-	- Yes - Uses "LOCK TABLES FOR BACKUP" where it supported when making a backup.
-	- No - Sets ``--no-backup-locks`` which use "FLUSH NO_WRITE_TO_BINLOG TABLES" and "FLUSH TABLES WITH READ LOCK" when making backup.
+	- The target database host.

+* **Databases**
+	- List of databases retrieved from the monitored MySQL servers.
+Default is 'All Databases'.
+Otherwise, specify the databases that you would like to backup for this set.

+* **Tables**
+	- Exclusive for mysqldump only.
+List of tables retrieved from the monitored MySQL servers.
+Default is 'All Tables'.
+Otherwise, specify the table that you would like to backup for this set.
+Use 'Include tables' and 'Exclude tables' for additional condition to the table list.

+* **Storage Location**
+	- Store on Node - Stores the backup inside corresponding database node.
+	- Store on Controller - Stores the backup inside ClusterControl node.
+This requires :term:`netcat` on source and destination host.
+By default, ClusterControl uses port 9999 to stream the backup created on the database node to ClusterControl node.

+* **Storage Directory**
+	- You can opt to use another backup directory as you wish.
+If you leave this field blank, ClusterControl will use the default backup directory specified in the *Settings > Default backup directory*.

+* **Netcat Port**
+	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
+This port must be opened on both source and destination hosts.
+Only available if you choose *Store on Controller* in *Backup Location*.

 * **Use Compression**
-	- This option is only available if xtrabackup is selected.
-	- Yes - Tells xtrabackup to compress all output data, including the transaction log file and meta data files.
+	- Yes - Tells the chosen backup method to compress all output data, including the transaction log file and meta data files.
 	- No - Do not use compression for the backup.

+* **Compression Level**
+	- Specify the compression level for the backup.
+This is according to :term:`gzip` compression level.
+1 is the fastest compression (least compression) and 9 indicates the slowest compression (best compression).

+* **PITR Compatible**
+	- Exclusive for mysqldump and if binary log is enabled.
+A mysqldump PITR-compatible backup contains one single dump file, with GTID info, binlog file and position.
+Thus, only the database node that produces binary log will have the "PITR Compatible" option available.

+* **Backup Locks**
+	- Exclusive for xtrabackup.
+	- Yes - Uses ``LOCK TABLES FOR BACKUP`` where it supported when making a backup.
+	- No - Sets ``--no-backup-locks`` which use ``FLUSH NO_WRITE_TO_BINLOG TABLES`` and ``FLUSH TABLES WITH READ LOCK`` when making backup.

 * **Xtrabackup Parallel Copy Threads**
-	- This option is only available if xtrabackup is selected.
-	- This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
+	- Exclusive for xtrabackup.
+This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
 The default value is 1 (i.e., no concurrent transfer).

+* **Xtrabackup Throttle Rate (IOPS)**
+	- Exclusive for xtrabackup.
+Use ``--throttle`` flag to enable disk :term:`IOPS` throttling.
+0 means disabled.
+This might be helpful on systems that do not have much spare I/O capacity.

+* **Network Streaming Throttle Rate (MB/s)**
+	- Exclusive for xtrabackup and only if the storage location is the controller.
+Throttle the backup streaming process using a tool called :term:`pv`.
+0 means disabled.

 * **Use PIGZ for parallel gzip**
-	- This option is only available if xtrabackup is selected.
+	- Exclusive for xtrabackup.
 	- Yes - Use PIGZ instead of standard gzip.
 This is helpful if you want to backup very large data set.
 	- No - Use the standard gzip.

-* **Backup Host**
-	- Host to run the backup command.
-Choose "Auto Select" to allow ClusterControl to automatically select which node to take the backup on.

-* **Backup Location**
-	- Supported backup locations:
-		- Store on Node - Store the backup inside corresponding database node.
-		- Store on Controller - Store the backup inside ClusterControl node.
-This requires :term:`netcat` on source and destination host.
-By default, ClusterControl uses port 9999 to stream the backup created on the database node to ClusterControl node.

-* **Netcat Port**
-	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
-This port must be opened on both source and destination hosts.
-Only available if you choose *Store on Controller* in *Backup Location*.

-* **Databases**
-	- List of databases retrieved from the monitored MySQL servers.
-Default is 'All Databases'.

 * **Failover backup if node is down**
 	- Yes - Backup will be run on any available node (or selected node based on the *Backup Failover Host*) if the target database node is down.
 If failover is enabled and the selected node is not online, the backup job elects an online node to create the backup.
 This ensures that a backup will be created even if the selected node is not available.
 If the scheduled backup is an incremental backup and a full backup does not exist on the new elected node, then a full backup will be created.